Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs: Main Theorem and Its Physical Consequences

-In physical terms, this means that the synthetic gauge curvature of the SOC BEC cannot be made completely block-diagonal by any smooth gauge transformation or deformation of the condensate wavefunction.
-One cannot ``flatten'' the Berry curvature along both phase directions simultaneously for all points in the Brillouin zone.
+In physical terms, one cannot ``flatten'' the Berry curvature along both phase directions simultaneously for all points in the Brillouin zone.
 The topology of the mixed class $[\omega]$ forces a minimal geometric entanglement between the momentum and phase degrees of freedom.
+The Bismut cancellation---the exact compensation of the Levi-Civita and contorsion terms for the natural KK torsion---is a non-generic phenomenon of infinite codimension, broken by any physical perturbation that modifies the torsion representative within the same cohomology class.

+The refined invariant $r^{\sharp}$ captures an operationally distinct feature from the mixed rank $r$.
+While $r=1$ guarantees off-diagonal holonomy on any product metric, it does not distinguish whether the obstruction can be circumvented by freezing a specific linear combination of the two phases.
+In the product-metric limit ($r^{\sharp}=0$), the harmonic representative $\beta = c^{(+)}d\phi_{+}+c^{(-)}d\phi_{-}$ belongs to the parallel-form stratum $\mathcal{P}_{1}^{\mathrm{vert}}$, and dimensional reduction along the corresponding circle $S^{1}_{\beta}\subset S^{1}_{\phi_{+}}\times S^{1}_{\phi_{-}}$---physically, locking the phase combination $c^{(+)}\phi_{+}+c^{(-)}\phi_{-}$---would annihilate the torsion on the reduced space, eliminating the topological obstruction.
+For the Kaluza--Klein metric ($r^{\sharp}=1$), the algebraic incompatibility between the parallel condition and the cohomological constraint (Section \ref{subsec:kernel}) ensures that no such phase-locking protocol can eliminate the obstruction.
+The invariant $r^{\sharp}$ thus detects the robustness of the topological constraint under phase-reduction protocols---a distinction invisible to $r$ alone.